MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 1. When you are done, click the **Stop recording heap profile** ![stop recording](./index-images/stop-recording-icon.png) button.

-1. As you are recording, notice whether any blue bars show up on the Allocation instrumentation on the timeline, like in the following figure:
+1. As you are recording, notice whether any blue bars show up on the Allocation instrumentation on the timeline:

    ![New allocations](./index-images/allocation-timeline-snapshot-all.png)